Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_scheduled_task_cron_expression"></a> [scheduled\_task\_cron\_expression](#input\_scheduled\_task\_cron\_expression)

 Description: The cron expression to use for the scheduled task.
+If create scheduled task is true and no event pattern is provided, then the cron is expected.

 Type: `string`